 Lower School Academics

-While the curriculum is rigorous, the academic atmosphere at SMA Lower School is caring, supportive, and developmentally stimulating—children have daily opportunities to grow, succeed, and achieve during these formative years.
+The SMA Lower School is caring, supportive, and developmentally stimulating, so students can be successful with the rigorous academics.
+Children have daily opportunities to grow, succeed, and achieve during these formative years.
 It is an environment of balance where children can be children.
 Teachers work in vertical teams, allowing them to truly know each student—where they are in their academic and emotional growth, and how to ready them as they move to the next level in their learning.

 “It is not enough to simply teach children to read; we have to give them something worth reading.
 Something that will stretch their imaginations – something that will help them make sense of their own lives and encourage them to reach out toward people whose lives are quite different from their own.”
 Katherine Patterson

-For detailed information on the Treasures Reading program grades K-5, visit the following link:
+For detailed information on the ReadyGEN reading program grades K-5, visit this LINK:

 An essential part of learning to read and write is the understanding that letters and combinations of letters make up particular sounds and words.
-Phonics instruction begins early in our Junior Kindergarten and continues through fifth grade in daily, short, fast-paced teaching sessions.
+Phonics instruction begins early in our Pre-Kindergarten and continues through grade 5 in daily, short, fast-paced teaching sessions.
 Our teachers deliver instruction using a multisensory approach.
-High quality phonics teaching involves the use of auditory, visual and kinaesthetic activities that acknowledge students’ different learning styles and encourages them to activate as many of their senses as possible.
-Activities could involve students moving their bodies to make letter shapes, manipulating magnetic letters to make words, tracing letters and words with fingers in the air or with sticks in sand, tapping out phonemes, writing letters with crayons, pencils, chalk, whiteboard markers or using a computer or Interactive Whiteboard to create and manipulate words and texts.
+High quality phonics teaching involves the use of auditory, visual and kinesthetic activities that acknowledges students’ different learning styles and encourages them to activate as many of their senses as possible.

-Assessments: All students are assessed using DIBELS (Dynamic Indicators of Basic Early Literacy Skills), Words Their Way spelling inventory, and weekly spelling tests.
+Assessments: All students are assessed using DIBELS ( Dynamic Indicators of Basic Early Literacy Skills), Performance Based Assessments and weekly spelling tests.

-Each grade level has specific units of study tailored to meet developmental and curricular needs.
+Writing is a dynamic and exciting process in the lower grades.
+Students write daily and across genres.
+Writing is an integral focus of the ReadyGEN program.
+Writing is taught on a continuum which moves from Concepts of Print for Writing, to Traits of Writing, to the Writing Process.
+Students learn to express themselves through multi genres of writing including Narrative, Expository, Descriptive writing, Argumentative and Persuasive pieces, notes and letters as well as personal responses to literature.
 Students have a large amount of choice in their topic and style of writing.
 The teacher acts as a mentor author, modeling writing techniques and conferring with students as they move through the writing process.
-Direct writing instruction takes place in the form of a mini-lesson at the beginning of each workshop and is followed by a minimum of 45 minutes of active writing time.
-Each workshop ends with a sharing of student work.
+Direct writing instruction takes place in the form of a mini-lesson at the beginning of each workshop and is followed by active writing time.
+Students are given opportunities to present and share their work.

-Assessments: Throughout the school year, students respond to an “on-demand” writing prompt.
+Assessments: Students are assessed in writing through task based writing prompts, and cumulative pieces.
 Rubrics are used to assess proficiency in grade level skills and concepts.

 St. Mary’s Academy offers rigorous math instruction for all students.
-Our Junior Kindergarten starts their mathematical learning with the Building Blocks program.
-K-5 students use the Saxon Math program, which distributes content throughout the year, providing deep, long term mastery of content and skills.
+Our Pre-Kindergarten starts their mathematical learning with The Creative Curriculum, enhanced by the Building Blocks program.
+K-5 students use the enVision 2020 math program that combines problem-based learning and visual learning to deepen students' conceptual understanding.

-St. Mary’s Academy is proud to offer a rigorous hands-on approach to science for every student.
-Students experience the adventure and fun of discovering science through inquiry based activities, projects, and investigations that follow the Next Generation Science Standards.
+St. Mary’s Academy offers an engaging, hands-on approach to science for every student.
+Students experience the adventure and fun of discovering science through inquiry-based activities, projects, and investigations that follow the Next Generation Science Standards.

 Our K-2 students participate in Mystery Science, an exciting and motivating program which includes discussion questions, videos, nonfiction reading, and hands-on activities.

-In grades 3 – 5, students follow the FOSS (Full Option Science System) curriculum.
-FOSS lessons engage students in active learning including outdoor experiences, science notebooks, nonfiction texts, and reflections on learning.
+As part of their inquiry-based learning, students in grades 3 – 5, students work with a dedicated science specialist teacher and delve into the FOSS (Full Option Science System) curriculum developed at the Lawrence Hall of Science, University of California, Berkeley.
+FOSS lessons engage students in enduring experiences that lead to deeper understanding of the natural and designed worlds.
+Students actively participate in scientific practices through their own investigations and analyses.
 An emphasis on engineering is embedded in science instruction as students are encouraged to ask questions, make observations, and develop drawings and physical models.

 Assessments: Students complete unit assessment and science notebooks.